Language of instruction

 Accommodation

-Exchange students may apply for a place in the Halls of Residence, Student Residences or Colleges.
+Exchange students may apply for a place in the Student Residences.
 The halls and colleges are catered, and residents are required to subscribe to the meal plan.
-Off-campus accommodation is also available to exchange students for a short-term stay.
+Off-campus accommodation is also available to exchange students for a short-term or long-term stay.

 Cost of living

 The cost of living while on exchange at NUS will vary depending on your choice of accommodation.
-The Global Relations Office provides a list of estimated expenses (see Incoming Exchangers – After Applying – Step 5: Costs of Living) you can expect to encounter while living in Singapore.
+The NUSGlobal Relations Office provides a list of estimated expenses on their exchange homepage (see Incoming Exchangers – After Applying – Step 5: Costs of Living) you can expect to encounter while living in Singapore.

 Financial support